richmahn/en_tn/lam/front/intro.md

 The author of Lamentations often speaks of God abandoning Israel.
 But this did not mean that God had completely given up on Israel.
 He rejected Israel for a period of time as the special place where he would be present.
 However, God remained faithful to what he promised Israel in his covenant.

-While it was common in the ancient Near East to think that a god might leave his city, he usually did so because he was too weak to defend it.
+While it was common in the ancient Near East to think that a god might leave its city, it usually did so because it was too weak to defend the city.
 In Lamentations, Yahweh abandons Jerusalem because the people sinned against him, not because he was too weak to defend the city.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]])

 #### What is a funeral song? ####

 People groups commonly sing songs after someone dies or during a funeral.
 Depending on the culture, these songs can sound either happy or sad.
 The Book of Lamentations is like a sad song, called a "lament," sung at a funeral.
-Some scholars think the rhythm of the poems in Hebrew makes them sound slow like a funeral procession.
+Some scholars think the rhythm of the laments in Hebrew makes them sound slow like a funeral procession.

 ## Part 3: Important Translation Issues ##